jasonbayton/11ty/_src/projects/package-search/support/enable-managed-config.md

 PACKAGE SEARCH is now configured to view and display managed configurations.

 **Note**: TestDPC supports only _one_ App restrictions manager at a time, however this API supports multiple apps.
 If you're testing another application requiring the same scope you'll have to temporarily switch between that and PACKAGE SEARCH to enable PS functionality.

+## Workspace One UEM

+[This link](https://kb.omnissa.com/s/article/89115) describes how a delegated scope can be configured with WS1 UEM, further guidance will be provided in the [EMM setup guides](../emm-setup) in due course.

 ## EMM vendor setup